 The driver assignment of the power meters is changed upon installation of the OPM.
-If you created your own software for remote operation of Thorlabs power meters based on the PM100D.dll driver, the software needs to be modified to use the new TLPM.dll driver.
+If you created your own software for remote operation of Thorlabs power meters based on the PM100D.dll driver, the software needs to be modified to use the new TLPMX.dll driver.

-Alternatively, you can use the tool Power Meter Driver Switcher of the Switch Driver Switcher of the Switch Driver Switcher of the Switch Driver Switcher of the Installed together with the Optical Power Monitor.
+Alternatively, you can use the tool Power Meter Driver Switcher to switch between the two drivers, the PM100D.dll driver and the new TLPMX.dll driver, according to your needs.
+The Power Meter Driver Switcher, is installed together with the Optical Power Monitor.

-Instruction to switch to the new TLPM driver:
+Instruction to switch to the new TLPMX driver:

-Replace the Header files in the project: PM100D implementation:

 '''

+1. Replace the Header files in the project:

+'''

+PM100D implementation:

 #include "visa.h"

 #include "PM100D.h"

-'''